Clean Feet treatments are provided in the comfort of your home. We also serve residents in a variety of care settings, including:

 A complex silhouette where the big toe is short, the second toe is exceptionally long, and the outer three toes taper sharply.

-The Orient foot shape (sometimes referred to as the "Asian" foot) is characterized by a gentle curve where the toes taper in a straight line, often featuring a smaller, more rounded shape, and is commonly found in people with narrower feet.
+The Orient foot shape (sometimes referred to as the "Asian" foot) is characterized by a gentle curve where the toes taper in a straight line, often featuring a smaller, more rounded shape, and is commonly found in people with narrow feet.

 An "African foot" shape generally refers to a foot with a broad, wide front and a strong structure, often featuring toes that decrease in length, similar to a Roman foot but with a wider, more triangular shape.